Scaling Network Topologies for Multi-User Entanglement Distribution: Scaling for different network topologies for multi-path in multi-user networks

 \subsection{Impact of Network Topology on Q-Network Statistics}

 In the previous section, we discussed the effects of different edge schemes on network statistics.
 Here a comparison is presented between two fundamental topologies that are inherently different regarding several edges and edge schemes, including temporal routing, to simulate the effect of quantum memories.
-To make a fair comparison, a network of 64 users is assumed in two different topologies: a connected tree with $4$ branches and $126$ edges in Fig.~\ref{3,2,3,2 CT stats}(a), and an $8 \cross 8$ lattice(grid) with $112$ edges in Fig.~\ref{3,2,3,2 CT stats}(b).
+This comparison has been made with an understanding that a lattice due to its specific arrangement of edges has an inherent advantage in routing problems.
+To make a fair comparison, a network of 64 users is assumed in two different topologies: a connected tree with $4$ branches and $126$ edges in Fig.~\ref{3,2,3,2 CT stats}(a), and an $8 \cross 8$ lattice (grid) with $112$ edges in Fig.~\ref{3,2,3,2 CT stats}(b).
 All other variables like edge costs, number of trials, temporal layers, memory costs, and number of allowed paths per user pair are kept constant, as defined in Sec.~\ref{3B}.

-As observed from Figs.~\ref{3,2,3,2 CT stats}(c) and (d), the average network performance of a connected tree is by far better than that of a lattice.
+As observed from Figs.~\ref{3,2,3,2 CT stats}(c) and (d), the average network performance of a connected tree is slightly better than that of a lattice.
 The efficiency surface graph of the connected tree is less steep than the lattice's, which indicates that the network is more resilient toward user competition and provides more options to route entangled pairs to each user pair.
 Multi-path routing, which provides a good gain in fidelity between end users, also worsens the net efficiency between each user pair~\cite{leone2021qunet}.